k8s-docs/cert-manager-docs/source/configuration/acme/dns01/route53.md

 }
 ```

+!!!
+Note

-**Note:** If you're following the Cross Account example above, this trust policy is attached to the cert-manager role in Account X with ARN `arn:aws:iam::XXXXXXXXXXX:role/cert-manager`.
+    If you're following the Cross Account example above, this trust policy is attached to the cert-manager role in Account X with ARN `arn:aws:iam::XXXXXXXXXXX:role/cert-manager`.
 The permissions policy is the same as above.

-### Service annotation
+### 服务注释

 Annotate the `ServiceAccount` created by cert-manager: